earthai-tech/pycsamt/README.md

 3. Adaptative moving-average (AMA) based on idea of [Torres-Verdin](https://sci-hub.se/http://dx.doi.org/10.1190/1.1443273).
 4. MT Removal distorsion (`dist`)  and  static shift removal (`ss`) filters basically used to correct magnetotellurics (MT) data.

-For example, removing static shift into a corrupted [SEG](https://seg.org/) EDI data, user can apply one of above filter (e.g., FLMA) to correct the EDI data located in `data/edi` directory as:
+For example, to remove the static shift effect into a corrupted [SEG](https://seg.org/) EDI data, user can apply one of above filters (e.g., FLMA) to correct the EDI data located in `data/edi` directory as the below command line (CLI) indicates.
 ```
  $ staticshift data/edi -ft flma --ndipole 5 --dipole-length=50
 ```

-## Plot inversion misfit and geostratigraphy misfit (misfit G)
+## Plot inversion and geostratigraphy(G) misfits

-For this quickstart, we assume the user has already the forward modeling files (`*.resp`, `*.dat`, `*.mesh`, `*.iter` and `*.logfile`(optional)), and the supplement ( boreholes/wells and geological data) data collected in the survey area.
+For this quickstart, we assume the user has already the forward modeling files (`*.resp`, `*.dat`, `*.mesh`, `*.iter` and `*.logfile`(optional)), and the supplement data (i.e. boreholes/wells and geological data) collected in the survey area.

-1. Plot some fitting curves of resistivity and phase inversion after applying on observed data the static shift correction.
-For instance, we visualize the fitting curves of four survey lines with their corresponding RMS with random stations `S00 S04, s08 and S12`.
+1. Plotting some fitting curves of resistivity and phase inversion after applying on observed data the static shift correction.
+For instance, we visualize the fitting curves of four survey lines with their corresponding RMS.
+The stations (e.g. `S00`,`S04`, `s08`, and `S12`) are randomly chosen of each survey line:
 ```
 $ fitforward  data/inversionFiles --stations S00 S04 s08 S12 --rms 1.013 1.451 1.
 1.069
 ```

 Click [here](https://github.com/WEgeophysics/pyCSAMT/blob/develop/examples/examplefitcurves.png) to see the reference output.

-2. To plot the `misfit`of the model response from the FE algorithms.
-For the error in phase, set `kind` argument to `phase`.
+2. Plotting the `misfit` of the model response from the forward modeling (FM) of line`K1`.
+Set `kind` argument to `phase` for the error in phase.
 ```
 $ misfit2d data/inversionFiles/K1.dat data/inversionFiles/K1.resp --kind=rho
 ```

 To see the output, click [here](https://github.com/WEgeophysics/pyCSAMT/blob/develop/examples/misfit.png).

-3. The the new resistivity model (NM) named the stratigraphy models is built from the additional data (e.g., borehole/well data) collected in the exploration area combined with the forward modeling (CRM).
+3. Construction of the new resistivity model (NM) also called the geostratigraphy model.
+The latter is built from the additional data (e.g. borehole/well data and/or geological data) collected in the exploration area combined with the FM.
-The fast and the best approach to build the NM model is to gather all the data collected in the exploration area into a single configuration file in `*.json` or `*.yml` format.
-For illustrating, we will use `myexploration_area.yml` file like:
+The best approach to fastly build the NM model is to gather all the data collected in the exploration area into a single configuration file in `*.json` or `*.yml` format.
+For illustrating, we will use `mysurveyarea_data.yml` file like:
 ```
-# myexploration_area.yml
+# mysurveyarea_data.yml
 input_layers:
     - river water
     - sedimentary rocks